 I had always assumed that paneer was of Indian origin, but apparently not.
 Paneer was brought to India by the Turks and the Persians way back in the 16th century.
 And the word paneer comes from the Turkish word ‘peynir’ or Persian word ‘panir’ which means cheese.

-Anyways, back to making my mom’s easy paneer appetizer, this time with my sis Sarah’s choice ingredients.
-It is really easy to season and fry.
+Anyways, back to making my mom’s easy paneer appetizer, this time with my sis Sarah’s choice-ingredients.
+It is really easy to season and fry paneer to make some quick Indian snacks or other savory paneer dishes.
+You can make many delicious cottage cheese and fruit dishes too!

 What Ingredients do you need to make The Indian Cottage Cheese Starters?